Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Introduction

 The idea of using neural networks (NNs) to practically solve CO problems became popular with the work of \citet{hopfield1985neural}.
 Hopfield NNs are special versions of recurrent neural networks (RNNs) that find solutions to optimization problems by converging towards a minimum of an energy function. \citet{Smith:NNforCOreview} reviews this early stream of research.
 While most authors mainly focus on the Traveling Salesperson Problem (TSP), \citet{ohlsson1993neural} study a so-called mean field NN for (generalizations of) the Knapsack Problem and empirically assess the quality of its solutions.

-While there has been less research at the intersection of CO and NNs in the 2000s, modern advances in the area of deep learning have boosted the interest in this direction again. \citet{BengioLodiProuvost:MLforCO} review these developments from a practical perspective.
-Common applications include speeding up solvers for mixed-integer linear programs, for instance, by automatically learning on which variables to branch in branch-and-bound algorithms; see \citet{lodi2017learning} for a survey.
-Machine learning has also been applied to modeling aspects of CO, as reviewed by \citet{lombardi2018boosting}, and to several specific CO problems, where the TSP is often one of them \citep{Vinyals:PointerNetworks, Bello:NeuralCOwithRL, Khalil:LearningCOoverGraphs, nowak:quadrAssignment, Emami:learningPermutations, kool2019attention}.
+While there has been less research at the intersection of CO and NNs in the 2000s, modern advances in the area of deep learning have boosted the interest in this direction again; see \citep{BengioLodiProuvost:MLforCO} for a general review and \citep{cappart2021combinatorial} for a focused review on graph neural networks.
+Common applications include speeding up solvers for mixed-integer linear programs, for instance, by automatically learning on which variables to branch in branch-and-bound algorithms; see \citep{lodi2017learning} for a survey.
+Machine learning has also been applied to modeling aspects of CO, as reviewed by \citet{lombardi2018boosting}, and to several specific CO problems, where the TSP is often one of them \citep{Bello:NeuralCOwithRL, Emami:learningPermutations, Khalil:LearningCOoverGraphs, kool2019attention, nowak:quadrAssignment, Vinyals:PointerNetworks}.
 The different methods used by these authors include feedforward and recurrent neural networks, reinforcement learning, attention mechanisms, pointer networks, graph embeddings, and graph neural networks.
+Expressivity results similar to the paper at hand, but using completely different techniques, have been achieved for the Maximum Flow Problem by \citet{hertrich2021relu}.

+There have also been specific applications of neural networks to the Knapsack Problem.
+For example, \citet{Bello:NeuralCOwithRL} utilize an RNN trained by reinforcement learning and \citet{Gu2018pointer} use a pointer network to find empirically good knapsack solutions. \citet{li2021novel} derive heuristics inspired by game theory to solve a non-linear knapsack version whose objective function is given by a neural network.

-For example, \citet{Bello:NeuralCOwithRL} utilize an RNN trained by reinforcement learning and present a computational study demonstrating their approach's empirical effectiveness for the TSP and the Knapsack Problem.
-Particularly related to our work, \citet{yang2018boosting} and \citet{xu2020deep} use NNs to speed up dynamic programming algorithms for CO problems.
+Particularly related to our work are interactions between neural networks and dynamic programming algorithms.
+For example, \citet{yang2018boosting} and \citet{xu2020deep} use NNs to speed up dynamic programming algorithms for CO problems.
 The key difference to our work, however, is that NNs are used as heuristics in these papers, making it virtually impossible to give any meaningful worst-case performance guarantees.
+Another interesting research stream deals with the learnability of algorithms.
+In this context, \citet{xu2020can} develop the concept of \emph{algorithmic alignment} and show that dynamic programming algorithms align well with graph neural networks. \citet{velivckovic2020neural} perform a more empirical study in this direction.
+These results concentrate on learnability in contrast to our focus on expressivity.
+Still, they agree with the message of our paper that dynamic programming is a good paradigm for bringing classical algorithms and neural networks closer together.